-2. A second reason is that it enables us to add new, non-eager constructs to the language through functions.
-Consider if: in an eager language it can't be a function because the whole point of if is to not evaluate one of the branches (which would become

-3. The most interesting reason is probably that the set of equations that govern the language changes.
+- 2. A second reason is that it enables us to add new, non-eager constructs to the language through functions.
+Consider if: in an eager language it can't be a function because the whole point of if is to not evaluate one of the branches (which would become parameters that are evaluated).
+Again, this argument has somewhat limited merit: we have seen how we can add such constructs using macros, which can do a great deal more as well. - 3.
+The most interesting reason is probably that the set of equations that govern the language changes.
 Consider the following.
 Suppose we have the expressions E and (lambda (x) (E x)).
 Are they the "same"?
 It would seem, intuitively, that they are.
 Suppose E is a function.
 In any setting where we apply E to a parameter, the second expression does exactly the same: it takes that parameter, binds it to x, and then applies E to x, which has the same effect.